EdutieProject/edutie-backend/src/main/java/com/edutie/edutiebackend/domain/readme.md

 # Rich domain model
 Rich domain model is, in short, a domain with application layer inside.
+In some cases its structure differs from the anemic model because of aggregates.
+**Aggregates are multiple entities grouped together.**

 # Anemic domain model
 Anemic domain model is a domain consisting of plain classes with only fields.
 In